csci104/site/labs/lab1/index.md

 This is the case when we release the skeleton code in the `resources` repo for a new assignment and you would like to download it.

-This won't happen until assignment 1 of course, so let's do this to your `hw-username` repo instead.
+This won't happen until assignment 1 of course, so let's do this to your `lab1` repo instead.

 ### Step 8.
 Modifying a file on GitHub

-First navigate to the `example/README.md` file in your `hw-username` GitHub repo page, and click the pencil icon (see the image below):
+First navigate to the `example/README.md` file in your `lab1` GitHub repo page, and click the pencil icon (see the image below):

 <div style="text-align:center;"><img src="assets/github-edit-pencil.png" width="80%" /></div>